DRY NEEDLING

 DRY NEEDLING VS MASSAGE

-Everyone experiences a different response to dry needling.
-Generally, needle insertion is not felt; however local twitch response or sudden slight contraction of the muscle may provoke a very brief pain response.
 This is usually fleeting, and people tend to forget that the needle is in.
 Other people feel a sensation of familiarity and the satisfaction that you are “hitting the spot”, which can be very therapeutic.
-You may also feel a sensation of pulsing, blood-rush and relaxation.
+You may also feel a sensation of pulsing, blood rush and relaxation.

-Dry needling as an adjunct to massage and soft tissue work, as it allows me to affect the problem areas quickly, and then my massage can be more effective.
-The benefit of dry needling over massaging is that it may take several treatments to achieve the same response I can get out of one dry needle session.
-This is because we are inserting the needle directly into the problem area.
-Dry needling can be extremely effective for relaxing overactive muscles, which contain trigger points, which are hyperirritable spots in a muscle.t is able to “hit the spot” with far more precision than a massage.
+Dry needling can be used as an adjunct to massage and soft tissue work, as it allows the practitioner to affect the problem areas more quickly, and it can often make massage more effective.
+The benefit of dry needling over massaging is that it may take several treatments to achieve the same response that we could achieve in one dry needle session.